joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/17/world/killer-robots-ukraine-ebola-qatar.html

 **Two Military Jets Collide in Midair at Idaho Air Show**\
 `Video shared on social media showed the jets striking each other and spinning toward the ground.
-At least four parachutes were deployed before the planes crashed.`\
+Four crew members safely ejected before the planes crashed, officials said.`\
 https://www.nytimes.com/2026/05/17/us/planes-crash-gunfighter-skies-show.html

 **How a Democratic Governor Came to Release an Election Denier From Prison**\